nard1n/timed-quiz/README.md

 ## Installation

-    clone this repository and practive away
+    Feel free to clone this repository for personal and/or professional use.
+Or you can simply reference it to practice your coding skill

 ## Usage